-As at 31 May 2014, Head Office of Euler Hermes was restructured.
+\ As at 31 May 2014, Head Office of Euler Hermes was restructured.
 As part of the restructuring, a new Singapore branch was formed on 1 June 2014.
 Following the restructuring, claim liabilities were transferred to the new branch.
 The valuation of claims liabilities transferred reflected as 2013 above were carried out on an accident year basis, while the valuations for the subsequent underwriting years were conducted on an underwriting year basis.

-- (b) Risk management objectives and policies for mitigating insurance risk (continued) - (ii) Analysis of claims development net of reinsurance (continued)
+- 18. Insurance and financial risk management (continued) - (b) Risk management objectives and policies for mitigating insurance risk (continued) - (ii) Analysis of claims development net of reinsurance (continued)